apsocarras/apsocarras/README.md

 There was also a brief window where I was sleeping out of my car going cross-country (pictured).

 Click on my name to see my personal site and resume.
+Check out my projects below for a sample of what I completed at the bootcamp.

 ---